CartoDB/documentation/app/content/analytics-toolbox-bigquery/sql-reference/transformations.md

 **Description**

-Takes a FeatureCollection of points and calculates the median center, algorithimically.
+Takes a FeatureCollection of points and computes the median center.
 The median center is understood as the point that requires the least total travel from all other points.

-* `geog`: `GEOGRAPHY` feature to be centered.
+* `geog`: `GEOGRAPHY` feature for which to compute the center.

 **Return type**